Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Clemson Performance Insights

-- Clemson loses the turnover battle by 1.2 per game, committing 10.2 (55th in college basketball) while its opponents average 9.0.
+- Clemson has lost the turnover battle on average this season, committing 10.2 per game (55th in college basketball action) while forcing 9.0 (355th in college basketball).

 North Carolina Performance Insights

-- The Tar Heels put up 85.0 points per game (20th in college basketball) while allowing 72.0 per outing (202nd in college basketball).
-They have a +169 scoring differential and outscore opponents by 13.0 points per game.
+- The Tar Heels' +169 scoring differential (outscoring opponents by 13.0 points per game) is a result of putting up 85.0 points per game (20th in college basketball) while allowing 72.0 per contest (202nd in college basketball).

-- The 39.4 rebounds per game North Carolina accumulates rank 68th in the nation, 4.5 more than the 34.9 its opponents collect.
+- North Carolina is 68th in the nation at 39.4 rebounds per game.
+That's 4.5 more than the 34.9 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.